Street musicians, caricature artists, magicians, and dancers all make up the colorful atmosphere of the Santa Monica Pier

 Pier Performer Spaces

-There are 24 spaces designated for Pier street performers.
+There are 17-24 spaces designated for Pier street performers, depending on the season and day of week.
 These are marked with a white star painted onto the Pier deck.
 The spaces run the length of the Pier boardwalk, on the West end viewing deck, and part of the west fire lane by Pacific Park.
 These spaces have been designated by the Pier Corporation to allow individual performers space to gather an audience and perform without obstructing other performers, businesses, and travel ways on the Pier.
-There are 4 lotteries a day held at the Carousel Plaza on the east end of the Pier where applicants can draw for one of these designated spaces.
+There are 2 lotteries a day held at the Carousel Plaza on the east end of the Pier where applicants can draw for one of these designated spaces.